izzetcakar/Food-Suggestion-App/README.md

 # Food Suggestion App
-This is a project what suggests meals to user according to ingredients those user choose in first the page.
+This is a project that suggests meals to user according to ingredients those user choose in first the page.

 In this page user choose ingredients that they have, to see meals.